hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/abn-acn.png)

 # [12: Network Conversation Heatmap](#12-network-conversation-heatmap)
-Convert network conversation captured in the trace file into a heatmap.
-Useful when you have a lot of conversations captured.
+Create a heatmap from the network conversation obtained in the trace file.
-This script makes it easy to visualize the conversations, if you are not comfortable reading/trolling the Wireshark network conversation view.
+When you have a large number of conversations captured, this is really useful.
-It also has an option to generate a graph too.
-However, the code to generate the graph will require a little modification to cater to too many conversations.
+If you are not comfortable reading/trolling the Wireshark network conversation view, this script will help you visualise the conversations.
-For less than 40 conversations in a trace file, the current code should suffice.
+It also gives the option of generating a graph.
+However, the technology used to produce the graph will need to be tweaked somewhat to accommodate too many conversations.
+The current code should suffice for less than 40 conversations in a trace file.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/network-conversation-heatmap.png)
 ![Data](https://github.com/hseera/python-utilities/blob/main/images/graph.png)